HTML elements

 </coup-doeil>

-attribute that can be seen in the example above.
+attribute that can be seen in the example above are the popover options compressed to lighten the HTML payload.
 If you’re interested to know how this compression works, you can take a look at #to_base36

 method in Coupdoeil::Popover::OptionsSet